jamesdhope/hierarchical-clustering-sentence-embeddings/README.md

 The code uses the `SentenceTransformer` library to generate embeddings for sentences and individual words.
 It then performs hierarchical clustering using these embeddings and visualizes the clusters with a dendrogram.
 For each cluster, the code identifies the most semantically relevant keywords by calculating the cosine similarity between the sentence embeddings and word embeddings.
 The dendrogram is annotated with these keywords to provide a clear understanding of the themes within each cluster, and it is saved as an image file.

+The code includes an example set of sentences related to various topics such as technology, environment, sports, and culture.
+You can modify this list to explore different datasets.

 ![Dendrogram with Keywords](dendrogram_with_keywords.png)

 ## Features